cyverse/atmo-workshop-scripts/README.md

 - launched under the project with the same name as the username (1st found),

-- launched using the allocation source with the same name as username (1st found), or specified in csv file with "allocation source" field
+- launched using the allocation source with the same name as username (1st found), or specified the name of the allocation source in csv file with "allocation source" field

 - launched using the identity with the same username (1st found),